 Follow these instructions and tips on how to French kiss to help your first time go smoothly.

-- Moist Lips.
+- Moisten your lips.
 Dry lips are no fun to kiss with or be kissed by.
 Lick your lips quickly before you kiss to moisten your lips.
 For continually smooth and moist lips, regularly use lip balm and drink plenty of water.

 - Start with a normal kiss.
 You never want to start French kissing immediately.
 The French needs to be worked up to and that is done with soft, closed-mouthed kisses.
 Think of those initial, tender kisses as foreplay that builds anticipation for the French kissing main event.